jnidzwetzki/bitfinex-v2-wss-api-java/README.md

 This project contains a client for the [Bitfinex WebSocket API (v2)](https://docs.bitfinex.com/v2/reference).
 At the moment, candles, ticks and trading orderbook streams are supported.
 In addition, orders, and wallets are also implemented.

+In contrast to other implementations, this project uses the WSS-API of Bitfinex (streaming).
+Most other projects are calling the REST-API periodically (polling), which leads to delays in data streams.

 **Warning:** Trading carries significant financial risk; you could lose a lot of money.
 If you are planning to use this software to trade, you should perform many tests and simulations first.
-This software is provided 'as is' and released under the _Apache 2.0 license_.
+This software is provided 'as is' and released under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).

 # Adding the library to your project